 - Even while you’re gone from home or out of town, the pool chlorinator continuously operates automatically.
 You don’t have to worry about correcting the flow and checking the chlorinator’s levels.
 It will run itself so that you don’t have to worry about it.

-- You can use automatic pool chlorinators in salt and fresh water pools.
+- You can use automatic pool chlorinators in salt and freshwater pools.

 - Some smaller automatic pool chlorinator machines come in 2 and 3-gallon sizes that don’t require a filter pump.
-This will save space beside the size of the actual device needed for the system to function.
+This will save space besides the size of the actual device needed for the system to function.

 Disadvantages